lee0c/lee0c.github.io/_posts/2024-08-10-rescue-trans-rescue.md

 ## FAQs

+If you find this format of information inaccessible, reach out to me and I can explain over call or text.

 - [What type of art?](#what-type-of-art)
   - [Can I offer one of my commission slots?](#can-i-offer-one-of-my-commission-slots)
 - [Must it be created for this exhibit?](#must-it-be-created-for-this-exhibit)